MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - `helpstring`

-  Specifies a character string that's used to describe the element to which it applies.
-It's set by default to "method *Method name*."
+  Specifies a text that describes the associated element.
+By default it is *Method name*.
 For more information, see [helpstring](/windows/win32/Midl/helpstring) in the *MIDL Reference*.